 The launch of cryptocurrency ETFs could bring an inflow of new money into the digital asset markets, which could lead to new all-time highs for many digital currencies and tokens.
 However, we are still waiting for the first Bitcoin ETF to hit a US exchange.

 In this article, you will be introduced to cryptocurrency ETFs and the alternative investment opportunities that exist in this market.

 What Is an ETF?

-A managed asset would belay some of the effects of volatility, as well as the challenges in storing and maintaining a crypto portfolio and wallet.
+A managed asset would dampen some of the effects of volatility, as well as the challenges in storing and maintaining a crypto portfolio and wallet.
 As some of the assets that would be included in these ETFs would be crypto futures, it would also expand the options available for investors.
-Some traditional ETFs have allowed for speculation and hedging strategies, which could be useful on the crypto market.
+Some traditional ETFs have allowed for speculation and hedging strategies, which could be useful in the digital asset market.

 What Crypto ETF Opportunities Are Available Now?

 There are several crypto-focused funds that can be purchased using online brokerage accounts.
 Currently available cryptocurrency ETFs focusing on stocks related to blockchain and cryptocurrency index funds include: